acquia/cli/README.md

 ## Development / contribution

 Contributions to Acquia CLI are welcome subject to the [contributions policy](CONTRIBUTING.md), which also has more detailed information on how to develop Acquia CLI.

-## Support

-Until Acquia CLI has a stable 1.0.0 release support for it is limited to basic diagnostics only.
-Please refer to our [Support Users Guide](https://docs.acquia.com/support/guide/) for more information on product and services we officially support.